-Stream #9 had overall lower TP concentrations in 2017 than 2016.
+Stream #9 had overall lower TP concentrations in 2018 than 2017 or 2016.

 Evaluation of Trophic Status

 Carlson's Trophic State Index (TSI) is used to measure the trophic state of individual lakes.
 Lakes are ranked from 1 to 100 based on Secchi disc depth, Total phosphorus concentrations and/or Chlorophyll a levels.
 Based on that ranking, the TSI is determined.
 This chart gives the approximate classification for each category.